‘Scott Lloyd’ – Debut Album – Out 19/04/19

 After graduating from Manchester Metropolitan University, Scott moved to the city and self-released a string of EPs which were well received among listeners and critics alike.
 This, along with consistently playing live at open mic nights around Manchester, built up a solid reputation for Scott as a talented artist.

 Scott’s music is known for its melodic and lyrical qualities.
-A combination of Neil Young’s emotional and personal lyricism and The Beatles’ catchy and flowing melodies, with recognisable influences from Ryan Adams, Richard Hawley and The Smiths.
+A combination of Neil Young’s emotional and personal lyricism and The Beatles’ catchy and flowing melodies, with recognisable influences from Paul Weller, Richard Hawley and The Smiths.
 Scott plays guitar and the harmonica on his recordings, as well as co-producing all his arrangements, which manage to harness the sound of live musicianship into studio sound quality.

 In early 2018, Scott signed to Cornwall based independent record and publishing label, Aardvark Records for three years.
 A string of singles were released throughout the year which accumulated with the release of Scott’s debut album in early 2019.